How important is the ozone layer? – DW – 09/16/2024

 So far 99% of ODSs have been phased out and an estimated 2 million annual cases of skin cancer have potentially been avoided thanks to the protocol.

-"Thanks to a global agreement, humanity has averted a major health catastrophe due to ultraviolet radiation pouring through a massive hole in the ozone layer," said UN Secretary-General Antonio Guterres, last year.
+"Thanks to a global agreement, humanity has averted a major health catastrophe due to ultraviolet radiation pouring through a massive hole in the ozone layer," said UN Secretary-General Antonio Guterres in 2022.

 That doesn't mean the ozone hole is yet a thing of the past.

-It still appears annually above Antartica, fluctuating in size and shape due to changes in stratospheric temperature and circulation.
+It still appears annually above Antarctica, fluctuating in size and shape due to changes in stratospheric temperature and circulation.

 In recent years it has also been notably large.
 A hole that appeared in September 2023 was one of the largest on record, reaching 26 million sq km (over 10 million sq miles) — an area roughly three times the size of Brazil.